Connextstrategy/VBA-challenge/README.md

       CurrentWs.Range("J" & Summary_Table_Row).Value = tickername

-' Print the yearlychange in the Summary Table
+' Print the yearlychange in the Summary Table with functionality

       CurrentWs.Range("K" & Summary_Table_Row).Value = yearlychange
       If (yearlychange > 0) Then